 The whole shred craze started out with pop music videos from the past and present, including groups like the Beach Boys and Kings of Leon.
-But it wasn’t long before it made its way in to classical music as well.
-There’s something quite amusing about watching your favourite musician apparently deliver the worst performance of their career, whether its on the piano, harpsichord or electric guitar.
+But it wasn’t long before it made its way into classical music as well.
+There’s something quite amusing about watching your favorite musician apparently deliver the worst performance of their career, whether it is on the piano, harpsichord or electric guitar.

 We’ve brought together ten shred videos of classical musicians for your amusement.
 Hope you enjoy!